 In some cases, these effective communication breakdowns can even lead to legal disputes.
-Therefore, for businesses considering outsourcing, it is essential to establish clear lines of communication channels from the start and make sure that everyone understands their role in the process.
+Therefore, for businesses considering outsourcing, it is essential to establish clear communication channels from the start and ensure that everyone understands their role in the process.

 By taking these steps, companies can help avoid the risks associated with outsourcing.

 When a business outsources its operations, it opens itself up to several risks, including the potential for intellectual property theft.
 When businesses outsource their production, it typically means that they are sending work to be done in another country.

 This can make it difficult to protect their intellectual property, as the laws surrounding intellectual property rights vary from country to country.
 Additionally, offshore companies may not have the same control over their employees when located in another country.

 To avoid the risks, they should carefully select their partners and only work with those with a track record of protecting intellectual property rights.

 Second, they should place outsourcing contract protections, requiring partners to sign non-disclosure agreements.